 - Apple iOS 12.5+ with Safari (see note below regarding Barcode Scanners)

 As ShipStream is a web-app running in your browser, any barcode scanner that interfaces with your device as a keyboard should work.
-This includes most common USB, wireless with USB dongle and Bluetooth scanners.
+This includes most if not all common USB, wireless with USB dongle and Bluetooth scanners.
 Each barcode scan is seen by the active browser window as a series of keypresses and keydown/keyup events.
 The scan must be terminated by either a tab or return character which are the most common out-of-the box behaviors.
 Some barcode scanners are configurable by scanning special barcodes in the user manual.

 As the ShipStream web-app simply expects the scanning device to register key press events there are no special requirements imposed by ShipStream for whether the scanner is 2D or 3D or regarding the format used to encode your barcodes as long as they are supported by your scanning hardware.

 ShipStream supports three types of printers: